 I’ve travelled extensively during my life and had a fair few epics.
 I’m not saying that expeditions should entail helicopter rescues, huge river crossings or quicksand, but we need to install the sense of adventure into all young people.
 If anyone completes their expedition and tells me that ‘it all went like a breeze’, I’m worried as no one has learned anything.
 When things go wrong, we learn.
 When we get lost, we learn.
 When we overcome the problems, we learn, but we need some skills before we start.

-Years ago I met a group who were crossing Kinder Scout for their Gold Expedition.
+Years ago I met a group who were crossing Kinder Scout for Gold Award Level Expedition.
 The weather was bad and some group members didn’t like heights, so the route crossed the centre of the Scout.
 When I asked the leaders what was going on, I was belittled as they were much older and apparently experienced.
 Anyone who crosses Kinder Scout will understand what navigation from East to West is like on the best of days as a competent navigator.
 So when the cloud came down the group had a nightmare, failed and all looked depressed.
 Poor route choice, poor weather and poor prep.
 Be flexible when you need to, as this is another learning opportunity.

 At a recent Gold Award Presentation, I spoke with groups who took their expedition overseas.
 Morocco seems popular, as does South East Asia and Scandinavia.
 All offer extensive opportunities for unusual expeditions.
 One group had gone camel trekking in the African desert!
 They had wonderful stories to tell and this is all-important to me.
 No expedition should be a drag, it should be enjoyable, challenging and then it can be life changing.